Get insider access

 Planar Magnetic:

-Planar magnetic drivers have a similar principle to dynamic drivers.
-They also send electrical impulses to a conductive material "windings" that interacts with the magnetic fields within the driver.
-However, in this case, the windings are spread across the thin membrane of the diaphragm with two permanent magnets.
+Planar magnetic drivers follow a similar principle to dynamic drivers.
+They also send electrical impulses to "windings" made from a conductive material that then interact with the magnetic fields within the driver.
+However, in this case, the windings are spread across the thin membrane of a diaphragm that's positioned between two permanent magnets.
 This causes the diaphragm to vibrate in response to the electric signals sent by your audio source.
 Unfortunately, this also means the magnets have to be big enough to cover the surface area of the conductive material, which is why planar magnetic headphones are a little bigger and heavier than dynamic ones.
 They also consume a little more power.

 Bass Response